 Cuisine American, French

-plate of Potatoes Au Gratin with a title
+Potatoes Au Gratin with a fork and a title

-rich and delicious Potatoes Au Gratin with writing
+rich and cheesy Potatoes Au Gratin with writing

-Potatoes Au Gratin on a plate and close up with a title
+cheesy Potatoes Au Gratin in a dish with a fork and a title

 Categories: